Trail Etiquette For Hiking With Dogs

 What’s more, your dog is an ambassador for all dogs every time you hike with him.
 Episodes of bad dog etiquette on hiking trails increase the likelihood of trail restrictions for dogs.
 Most trail incidents occur because of uninformed dog owners: a dog merely does what he is trained to do, or not.
 And dog haters are only too glad to complain loudly.
 Don’t give them anything to complain about: the better behaved our dogs on the trail, the more they’ll be welcome to hike with us.
 Follow these five simple rules of dog hiking etiquette to help your dog showcase his best manners on the trail.

 Know before you go.
 It may seem obvious, but we’ll say it anyway: abide by the rules.
 Find out if your canine hiking companion is welcome in the first place.
 Research the best places to take your dog hiking, and go online or call the ranger station associated with your hiking destination to find out if dogs are allowed on the trails there.
 Dogs are not allowed in most national parks except in designated areas, but are welcome in national forests.
 Check ahead to avoid disappointment.
 And never attempt to bring a dog on a trail that is clearly marked off-limits to dogs.

 2. Abide By The Leash Law

 Know the leash law for the trail you plan to hike, and honor it.
 Your dog must demonstrate excellent leash skills and exceptional recall.
-And choose the right kind of dog leash —some trails require a non-retractable lead, six or fewer feet in length.
+And choose the right kind of dog leash —some trails require a non-retractable lead, six or fewer feet in length, and some terrain may lend itself better to a longer leash vs a shorter leash.
 Your trail-worthy dog must be the model of exceptional dog obedience on his leash: